unixfreak0037/ace2-core/documentation/docs/development/system/index.md

 ### Module API Functions

 The interface API functions are wrapped by functions defined at the module level.
-The functions provide additional functionality such as
+The functions provide additional functionality such as:

 - error and type checking
 - parameter casting